 - the Chief Executive of the CSIRO; and

 Expert members will normally be appointed for three year terms, and will not be appointed for more than two terms.

 Ministers and experts from a wide range of other portfolios will attend meetings as relevant to the agenda.

 The Council will meet up to four times per year.

-> In the absence of the Chair, the Deputy Chair will chair meetings.
+In the absence of the Chair, the Deputy Chair will chair meetings.
 Up to two meetings per year may be chaired by the Chief Scientist, if the Chair and Deputy Chair are unable to attend.
-The quorum for a meeting will be the Executive Officer and two thirds of the appointed expert members.
+The quorum for a meeting will be the Chair, Deputy Chair or Executive Officer and two thirds of the appointed expert members.

-> The Office of the Chief Scientist will provide secretariat support for the Council.
+The Office of the Chief Scientist will provide secretariat support for the Council.